Subject: Dance BTEC Level 1/2 Tech Award in Performing Arts (Dance Approach)

 Learners will work as part of a group to create a workshop performance in response to a given brief and stimulus.
 This synoptic assessment builds on knowledge, understanding and skills acquired and developed in Components 1 and 2.

-Component 1 - Exploring the Performing Arts (30%) Internally assessed (ongoing assessment)
+Component 1 - Exploring the Performing Arts (30%) Internal assessment / externally moderated

 Learners will produce a written report, presentation, vlog or other similar evidence of understanding of three professional dance works and the work of key practitioners.
 Evidence will also include participation in practical dance activities which will be filmed.

-Component 2 - Developing Skills and Techniques in Dance (30%) Internally assessed (ongoing assessment)
+Component 2 - Developing Skills and Techniques in Dance (30%) Internal assessment / externally moderated

 Learners will be assessed in workshops, classes and rehearsal.
 They will be required to demonstrate their development of technique and dance skills required for performance.
 At the end of the component learners will demonstrate their application and use of skills in the performance of professional dance repertoire.
 In addition, learners will present evidence such as a practice and rehearsal logbook or diary to illustrate their ongoing development and improvement.